eclipse-thingweb/playground/packages/json-spell-checker/README.md

 # @thing-description-playground/**JSON-SPELL-CHECKER**

-This package provides spell checking support for given JSON schemas.
+This package provides spell-checking support for JSON files when a JSON Schema is given.
 You can find more information about the Thingweb-Playground [here](https://github.com/thingweb/thingweb-playground).

 Limitations: